Install on Shared-hosting (Godaddy, Bluehost or similar)¶

 Changing PHP versions on hosting accounts MAY affect web sites or programs that are already installed.
 You should back up any critical websites or programs BEFORE switching PHP versions.

-save changes, then go back to the main CPanel dashboard.
+- Go back to the main CPanel menu

 You will need the MySQL database name, user name and password later.
 Make sure you write it down as you create them.

 - Scroll down to the Database Tools section and click